-Formation of the First Partnerships
+Formation of the First Partnerships (2010-2011)

+The prior arrangement contained a lot of duplication, and the merger of six north, and six south separate operations to form the two Parking Partnerships enabled sufficient savings to bring the services out of deficit overall.

 Had the Partnership not been formed, the deficit was estimated to have grown to c.£535k in the North Area.

-It is also clear that the deficit was structured differently even in 2011, and for this reason the first Agreement did not have any equivalent of Appendix E. Essentially all of the districts would improve their position by joining and the whole position would rise out of deficit.
+It is also clear that the deficit was structured differently even in 2011, and for this reason the first Agreement did not have any equivalent of Appendix E.

+Essentially all of the districts would improve their position by joining the Partnership, and the whole position would rise out of deficit.

 There have probably been deficits in some areas, due to the rural nature of the North Area all along.